replicatedhq/troubleshoot-mcp-server/tests/README.md

 Follow these guidelines when writing tests:

-### 1. Focus on Behavior, Not Implementation
+### 1. Focus on Valuable Functional Testing

 - Test what the function *does*, not how it *does it*
 - Define clear functional contracts for components
-- Avoid asserting on implementation specifics
+- Focus on business-critical paths and edge cases
 - Test the public API rather than internal methods
+- Prioritize tests that catch real bugs over exhaustive coverage

 ### 2. Use Proper Test Isolation